Ullswater - Lowther - Haweswater drive

 A short walk leads to the shores of Ullswater lake at the outflow of the River Eamont.
 There are lovely views up the lake and you can hire a boat at Lakeland Boat Hire.
 The footpath also continues along the lake shore where there are some attractive shingle beaches.
 Pay and display car parks either side of the road bridge, public toilets in the village.

 From the road bridge, travel through the village on the main road.
 At the end of the village is a mini-roundabout where you take the second exit towards Howtown and Martindale.
 In a short distance meet a T junction and turn right.
 This dead end Martindale road follows the shores of Ullswater with some wonderful scenery and is worth a detour.
 The road passes a number of camp sites which are very popular in season.
-Beyond these the road narrows and soon passes Sharrow Bay hotel and restaurant which provides luxurious refreshments overlooking Ullswater.
-The road then follows the lake shore although views of the lake are somewhat hidden by trees and there isn’t much opportunity for stopping.
+Beyond these the road narrows and soon descends to Sharrow Bay where it follows the lake shore although views of the lake are somewhat hidden by trees and there isn’t much opportunity for stopping.

 Eventually reach the hamlet of Howtown where Ullswater Steamers regularly pour walkers on to the adjacent pier.
 Again there isn’t really anywhere to park.
 Pass Howtown Hotel on the left and soon cross a cattle grid to begin a tricky, short but sharp ascent with some impressive corners that needs some care, especially if something is coming the other way.
 The summit area is Martindale Hause and parking is on the right or next to the church on the left.